 Meet rapidly changing consumer expectations

-Please see below for the webinar transcript (not a perfect copy so our apologies!), but you can access the full video webinar here.
+Please see below for the webinar transcript (not a perfect copy so our apologies!).

 Alex: Hi everyone, and thank you for joining this webinar!
 I am Alex from Pearly and I'm excited today to dive into another Pearly Practice Growth webinar focused on the: Win-Win: Why Membership Dentistry is Better for Practices and Patients.